BZFlag-Dev/bzflag/plugins/nagware/README.txt

       NAGWARE, a bzfs plugin                    v 1.00.00  (menotume)
 ========================================================================

-The nagware pluging is designed to encourage players to register their callsigns at my.bzflag.org/bb.
+The nagware plugin is designed to encourage players to register their callsigns at my.bzflag.org/bb.

 Nagware can send text messages to unverified players at defined intervals, as well as automatically kick unverified players.

-The plugin is customizable with a plain-text configuration file.
+The plugin is customized using a plain-text configuration file.

               ------------------------------
               See NAGSAMPLE.CFG for details.